VictorTirado/Research-Licenses/README.md

 ![LOL](https://avatargarenanow-a.akamaihd.net/avatar/user/476/160/300160476.2315255808.jpg)
 Example of Trademark

 You look at how the IP's go.
 You can also apply all this in the world of video games.
+It is said that an IP in video games is when the company creates a new game, this means that this game will have a music, characters, history, among other things only.
+As for example, it would be The last of Us.
+An example which would not be the new Call of Duty, from the first is when the saga begins so all are covered under the same IP.
+If the company is not able to produce any of the parts by itself, it will need the help of third parties, for which it must pay a license.

 |Patent|Trade Secret|Copyright|Trademark|
 |:---------:|:---------:|:---------:|:---------:|